IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 --- abstract

-   There are scenarios, typically in a hierarchical Software-Defined Networking (SDN) context, where the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for its client to perform multi-domain path computation.
-In these cases the client would need to request the TE network provider to compute some intra-domain paths to be used by the client to choose the optimal multi-domain paths.
+In certain scenarios — particularly within hierarchical Software-Defined Networking (SDN) environments—the topology information provided by a Traffic Engineering (TE) network provider may be insufficient for a client to perform end-to-end multi-domain path computation.
+In such cases, the client may need to delegate the computation of specific intra-domain paths to the TE provider, leveraging the resulting path segments to construct optimal multi-domain end-to-end paths.

+This document defines a mechanism to enable path computation requests by augmenting the Remote Procedure Calls (RPCs) specified in RFC YYYY.
+The augmented RPCs support path computation on demand, allowing clients to request intra-domain TE path computations from the provider while maintaining control over inter-domain path selection.

+Additionally, this document outlines several use cases in which such path computation requests are beneficial, particularly in environments where YANG-based management protocols—such as NETCONF or RESTCONF—are used for network automation and control.

 This document provides a mechanism to request path computation by augmenting the Remote Procedure Calls (RPCs) defined in RFC YYYY.

-   \[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number of draft-ietf-teas-yang-te once it has been published.
+\[RFC EDITOR NOTE: Please replace RFC YYYY with the RFC number assigned to draft-ietf-teas-yang-te upon publication.]

-   Moreover, this document describes some use cases where the path computation request, via YANG-based protocols (e.g., NETCONF or RESTCONF), can be needed.

 --- middle